TempRetinex: Retinex-based Unsupervised Enhancement for Low-light Video Under Diverse Lighting Conditions: Methodology

-Based on the $OF^{(t-1) \rightarrow t}$, the module performs bilinear interpolation warping on the reflectance component $R^{t-1}_{RD}$ and illumination component $S^{t-1}_{RD}$, obtaining aligned results $R^{(t-1)\rightarrow t}_{RD}$ and $S^{(t-1)\rightarrow t}_{RD}$.
+Based on $OF^{(t-1) \rightarrow t}$, the module performs image warping on $R^{t-1}_{RD}$ and $S^{t-1}_{RD}$, obtaining aligned results $R^{(t-1)\rightarrow t}_{RD}$ and $S^{(t-1)\rightarrow t}_{RD}$.
 For the first frame in a sequence, historical components are initialized as zero vectors.
-These temporal features are then channel-wise concatenated with current frame features for joint optimization in both RE-Net and RD-Net.
+These temporal features are then channel-wise concatenated with current ones for both RE-Net and RD-Net.
+For OF estimation, we fine-tuned RAFT \cite{teed2020raftrecurrentallpairsfield} on the Sintel \cite{Butler:ECCV:2012} dataset based on the synthetic low light image method proposed in \cite{lin2025towards} to improve the robustness.
+More details could be referred to the supplementary material.

+We also explored architectures based on self-attention and state-space models.
+However, these introduced substantial computational and memory overheads, while yielding negligible performance gains.
+Balancing efficiency and effectiveness, we select a convolutional neural network as the backbone.